-The 2019 Pavilion display will celebrate 140 years of The Bungendore Show
+The 2019 Pavilion display celebrated 140 years of The Bungendore Show

 The very first Bungendore Show was held in 1897, a year of growth and change for the burgeoning Bungendore community.
 It was a good season and the lake was full, community spirits ran high, the railway was being build and the public school was finished.